alps-asd/alps-asd.github.io/manuals/1.0/en/index.md

 <strong>Q. Is it used for design clarification</strong>?

 A. No, it is not.
-A. No. It can be used as a modeling tool from the very early stage of site design to organize information and formulate what kind of site it will be.
+It can be used as a modeling tool from the very early stage of site design to organize information and formulate what kind of site it will be.

 <strong>Q. What do I need to write ALPS</strong>?